The Set-Up (1949 film): Background

-In 1947, almost two decades after March's poem was published, RKO paid him a little over $1,000 for the rights to the piece.
-Although March had nearly a decade of Hollywood writing credits during the 1930s (working on what a 2008 essay in The Hudson Review called "one forgotten and now unseeable film after another"), RKO did not ask him to adapt his own poem.
+In 1947, almost two decades after March's poem was published, RKO paid him approximately $1,000 for the rights.
+Although March had nearly a decade of Hollywood writing credits during the 1930s, RKO did not ask him to adapt the poem.

 The screen adaptation included a number of alterations to the original text.
-The protagonist's name was changed from Pansy Jones to Stoker Thompson, his race was changed from black to white, he went from being a bigamist to being devotedly married, and his beating and subsequent death on a subway track was turned into an alley assault and a shattered hand.
+The protagonist's name was changed from Pansy Jones to Stoker Thompson, his race was changed from black to white, he went from being a bigamist to being devotedly married and his beating and subsequent death on a subway track was changed to an alley assault and a shattered hand.
 The opponent's name was changed from Sailor Gray to Tiger Nelson.